-closed meeting means a council or committee meeting, or a part of a council or committee meeting, that is closed to members of the public under section 5.23(2) of the Act;
+"closed meeting" means a council or committee meeting, or a part of a council or committee meeting, that is closed to members of the public under section 5.23(2) of the Act;

-confidential document means a document marked by the CEO to clearly show that the information in the document is not to be disclosed:
+"confidential document" means a document marked by the CEO to clearly show that the information in the document is not to be disclosed:

-non-confidential document means a document that is not a confidential document.
+"non-confidential document" means a document that is not a confidential document.

-- (2) A person who is a council member must not disclose - - (a) information that the council member derived from a confidential document; or - (b) information that the council member acquired at a closed meeting other than information derived from a non-confidential document. - (3) Subregulation (2) does not prevent a person who is a council member from disclosing information - i. at a closed meeting; or - ii. to the extent specified by council and subject to such other conditions as the council determines; or - iii. that is already in the public domain; or - iv. to an officer of the Department; or - v. to the Minister; or - vi. to a legal practitioner for the purpose of obtaining legal advice; or - vii. if the disclosure is required or permitted by law."
+- (2) A person who is a council member must not disclose - (a) information that the council member derived from a confidential document; or - (b) information that the council member acquired at a closed meeting other than information derived from a non-confidential document. - (3) Subregulation (2) does not prevent a person who is a council member from disclosing information - (a) at a closed meeting; or

-Elements of regulation 6(2)(b)
+- (b) to the extent specified by the council and subject to such other conditions as the council determines; or - (c) that is already in the public domain; or - (d) to an officer of the Department; or - (e) to the Minister; or - (f) to a legal practitioner for the purpose of obtaining legal advice; or - (g) if the disclosure is required or permitted by law." - 15.
+In this Complaint it is alleged that Cr Southwell obtained the relevant information from information that he acquired at a closed meeting, so the Panel has considered regulation 6(2)(b).